 If roommates are the only way you can afford the rent, you’ll still need to make sure the landlord is open to the arrangement.
 Splitting the costs of a two-bedroom with another roommate is one thing; converting a one bedroom into two (or a two bedroom into three) is another.
 Most buildings no longer allow anything other than partial “bookcase” walls, meaning you will have a foot of space at the ceiling (and limited privacy).

 Lawton has also placed clients in roommate rentals, though she usually encourages people to have their own bedrooms.
-“A lot of people say they are okay with that kind of flex situation because it will save them money, but they don’t really think about how that will affect their quality of life over time,” says Lawton.
+“A lot of people say they are okay with that kind of flex situation because it will save them money, but they don’t really think about how that will affect their quality of life over time,” Lawton says.
 “Losing all that privacy tends to cause strife.”

 —Earlier versions of this article contained reporting and writing by Marjorie Cohen.